M.F.A., University of Hawaii

 Teacher, performer, director and movement specialist, Dody DiSanto teaches at the Center for Movement Theatre as well as the Academy for Classical Acting in Washington, D.C. and the Yale School of Drama.
 Thirty years of performing includes Off- Broadway at LaMaMa E.T.C., Lincoln Center, Theatre for New City, the Avignon Festival and film and television performances.
 She is the Founder and Artistic Director of Membrane Ensemble Theatre and Phoenix Dance Theatre, and a member of several ensembles including Chantier Theatre, Present Company and Barking Rooster Theatre.
 Dody also created, owned and managed internationally acclaimed music venue, Nightclub 9:30 in Washington, D.C. from 1980-87. firstname.lastname@example.org

-A professional actress and teacher, Melissa Flaim is the resident vocal coach at Washington Shakespeare Company.
-She has performed at the Roundhouse Theatre, the Shakespeare Project, Signature Theatre, Source Theatre, the Travelling Shakespeare Theatre at the Folger Library and Arena Stage.
+A professional actress,educator and teacher, Melissa Flaim has coached productions for Constellation Theatre, The Folger Theatre, Woolly Mammoth Theatre Company as well as various projects at CUA.
+She also served as the resident vocal coach at Washington Shakespeare Company.
+Ms. Flaim a vocal coach in the private sector and has clients in the arts, government, law, business, education and the not-for-profit professions.
+As an actor she has performed with The Welders, Roundhouse Theatre, the Shakespeare Project, Signature Theatre, Source Theatre, the Travelling Shakespeare Theatre at the Folger Library and Arena Stage.
 As a company member of Bard on Wheels she worked on both workshops and residency Shakespeare productions as a teacher/coach, actor and director.
-She is also co-founder of the Education Theater Company. email@example.com
+She is also co-founder of the Educational Theater Company. email@example.com

 Certified Teacher, The Society of American Fight Directors